 As per recent studies, it has been proven that the average-weight people with excess fat around the chest area are likely to die a lot more early than their obese and overweight friends.
 Fat around the chest is the worst and puts your health at great risk.
 A Muffin top often indicates fat building up around internal organs which can increase the risk of developing deathly health conditions.
 A Muffin top is a clear cut sign of how much your body is suffering.
 Exercising daily and eating healthy is highly essential for your body to function properly.

 5. Part Of At-Risk Population

-BMI isn’t the perfect measurement for every one, especially when it comes to certain ethnic groups.
-Research has time and time again proven that BMI has been proven to incompetent while measuring the overall health of various ethnic groups.
+BMI isn’t the perfect measurement for everyone, especially when it comes to certain ethnic groups.
+Research has time and time again proven that BMI has been proven to be incompetent while measuring the overall health of various ethnic groups.
 For example, people of South Asian descent are more likely to store fat around their top area as compared to Caucasians with the same BMI.

 Maintaining a healthy body composition is indispensable.
 If you want to live a long and healthy life, you will certainly have to make a few compromises.
 To overcome the skinny fat condition, it’s important to build your muscle mass.
 Educate yourself about strength training.
 Avoid long hours of intense cardio.
 Don’t undereat/overeat.
 Maintain proper nutrition.

 Since you are aware of the facts now, don’t be easily fooled by fad/ trendy diets.
 Aspire to become healthy.
 Do not aspire to become skinny.
 Being skinny does not necessarily equate to being healthy or fit.
 Also, a lean and healthy body tends to look a lot more attractive.